 This course provides the hospital and field internship/clinical experiences required in preparation for the Advanced EMT certification.
 Emphasis is placed on performing patient assessments, treatments, and interactions appropriate at the Advanced EMT level of care.
-Upon completion, students should be able to demonstrate competency at the Advanced EMT skill level.
+Upon completion,

 EMS 122 - EMS Clinical Practicum I